 c) Competitors shall not use the same own choice piece in more than one class.

-d) If an official accompanist is required, one copy of the music must be received by the appropriate Competitor’s Secretary by the date noted in rule 1a.
+d) If an official accompanist is required, one copy of the music must be received as noted in rule 4a.

 e) For Instrumental and Vocal entries – no entry will be accepted without the music.